 Rally On-Demand customers with a SAML 2.0-compliant Identity Provider (IdP) can configure their Rally subscription to log in to Rally through Single Sign-On (SSO).
 The key to secure Internet SSO is the web browser.
 The browser interacts with the user's SAML 2.0-compliant Identity Provider, validates the user credentials, creates the SAML assertion, and sends the assertion to Rally.
-(Note: The Rally Work item connectors and the Rally SCM connectors are not compatible with this feature; however, these connectors can be used in SSO Exception Mode.)

 How it works

 First, access Rally using the URL that your Identity Provider created during the setup process.
 Next, log in to your Identity Management System.